Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 Many deities have other Armor Class bonuses as noted in their individual descriptions.

+### Attacks
-**Attacks:** A deity's Hit Dice and type and character level determine its base attack bonus.
+A deity's Hit Dice and type and character level determine its base attack bonus.
 In addition to the figures for weapon attacks, this section of the statistics block also includes melee touch attack and ranged touch attack bonuses, to be used when the deity casts a spell